itamarrosenblum/Task-Board-Project/README.md

 * Vanilla CSS3

 ## Description 🛠️
-Responsive task board project.<br>
+Responsive task board project.

-The logic was written using vanilla JavaScript<br>
+The logic was written using vanilla JavaScript

-- Notes are saved in the local storage.
+-Notes are saved in the local storage.

-The design was made by using vanilla CSS3:<br>
+The design was made by using vanilla CSS3:

--CSS Grid and CSS flexbox for the layout.<br>
+-CSS Grid and CSS flexbox for the layout.

 -CSS Animation for the notes fade-in effect.

 👉 &nbsp; For live preview, <strong><a href="https://taskboardproject.netlify.app/">Click Here</a></string>